tanykim/quantify-your-year/README.md

 {
   "year": 2016,
   "author": "Tanyoung",
-  "gender": "female", //gender of the person, choose from female, male, and other "topic": "swimming",
+  "gender": "female",
+  "topic": "swimming",
-  "pastVerb": "swam", //verb matching the activity topic "type": "distance", //measurement of the activity, e.g., duration, distance, steps "metric": "yard", //unit of the type, use singular form. e.g., minute, meter, step, "abbr": "yd", //same as metric if no abbreviation is common. e.g., m, yd, km, "considerFrequency": true //false if most of the days have data so the number of days with valid data does not give insights.
+  "pastVerb": "swam", //verb matching the activity topic "type": "distance", //measurement of the activity, e.g., duration, distance, steps "metric": "yard", //unit of the type, use singular form. e.g., minute, meter, step, "abbr": "yd", //
+  "considerFrequency": true //
-  "color": "blue" //choose the highlight color from blue, red }
+  "color": "blue" //
+}
 ```
+* Gender: gender of the person, choose from female, male, and other
+* Past Verb: a past tense verb matching the activity topic
+* type: Measurement of the activity, e.g., duration, distance, steps
+* Meric: Unit of the type, use singular form. e.g., minute, meter, step,
+* Abbr: Same as metric if no abbreviation is common. e.g., m, yd, km
+* Consider Frequency: False if most of the days have data so the number of days with valid data does not give insights.
+* Color: Choose the highlight color from blue, red, teal, green, purple.
+If not configured, one color is randomly selected.

 If the frequency matters (e.g., one may not swim every day), this project provides further analysis including consecutive days/week/month.

 ## Data File Format